parabuzzle/idf_http_rest_client/README.md

 ESP-IDF provides a robust [HTTP Client library](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/protocols/esp_http_client.html) already, why would I need this library too?

 The answer is you don't need it.
 You probably don't even want it.
 But because the provided client library is robust, it also means its a bit complicated and for most people, we only need some simple http operations for interacting with REST endpoints.
-You shouldn't need to know how to manage chunked vs non-chunked responses or how to construct construct the required connection config to post a json object.
+You shouldn't need to know how to manage chunked vs non-chunked responses or how to construct the required connection config to post a json object.
 I just want the ENTIRE response body loaded in a buffer I provide to do with what I want.
-And i don't want to copy around 40 lines of code to do it!
+And i don't want to copy around 40 lines of code for every request to do it!

 I made this for me.
 If you find use in it, GREAT!
 If you want to improve it for you, EVEN BETTER!